 Separate financial statements are provided for governmental funds and the internal service self-insurance fund.
-The general fund is a major individual governmental fund and is reported in a separate column.
+The General Fund and the Capital Fund are major individual governmental funds and are reported in a separate columns.

 C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation